mhedenus/on_graphs_and_models/README.md

 So far I used the fuzzy terms 'bubble' and 'arrow' to emphasize that creating (drawing) a model implies operations on a very abstract level.
 The level of abstraction behind that of modeling is that of graphs.
-Weh you create a model you create a graph.
+When you create a model you create a graph.
 But we have also seen that there are different variants of graphs.
 The choice of the __graph style__ has an important impact on the design, expressiveness and finally the epistemic structure of the model.